 Commitment to the Austrian Corporate Governance Code

-The Austrian Corporate Governance Code provides Austrian stock corporations with a framework for managing and monitoring their company.
-The Code aims to establish a system of management and control of companies and Groups that is accountable and geared to creating sustainable, long-term value.
+The Austrian Corporate Governance Code provides domestic stock corporations with a framework for managing and monitoring their company.
+The Code aims to establish a system of management and control of companies and groups that is accountable and geared to creating sustainable long-term value.
 It is designed to increase the degree of transparency for all stakeholders of a company.

-The Code is based on the provisions of Austrian stock corporation, stock exchange, and capital market law, the EU recommendations regarding the responsibilities of members of Supervisory Boards and the compensation of company directors as well as the OECD Principles of Corporate Governance.
+The Code is based on the provisions of Austrian stock corporation, stock exchange, and capital market law, the EU recommendations regarding the responsibilities of members of Supervisory Boards and the compensation of company directors, as well as the OECD Principles of Corporate Governance.
 Since 2002, the Code has undergone a number of revisions.
-The present Corporate Governance Report is based on the most recent amendment of the Code, which was adopted in July 2012.
-The Code can be accessed by the public at .
+The present Corporate Governance Report is based on the most recent amendment of the Code, which was adopted in January 2010.
+The Code can be accessed by the public at

 The Code achieves validity when companies voluntarily undertake to adhere to it.
 The Management Board and the Supervisory Board of voestalpine AG recognized the Corporate Governance Code in 2003 and have also accepted and implemented the amendments introduced since that date. voestalpine AG has thus committed itself to comply with the most recent version, as amended, of the Austrian Corporate Governance Code.

-In addition to the mandatory “L rules,” the Company also complies with all of the “C rules” and “R rules” of the Code1.
+In addition to the mandatory “L rules,”1 the Company also complies with all of the “C rules” of the Code.

-With reference to Rule 49 of the Code, it is noted herewith that the law firm of Binder Grösswang Rechtsanwälte GmbH, where Supervisory Board member Dr. Michael Kutschera is a partner, has served as legal counsel to voestalpine AG in the business year 2013/14 in matters concerning stock corporation and capital market law and corporate law issues in respect to an Austrian joint venture company.
+Referring to Rule 49 of the Code, it is herewith stipulated that the law firm Binder Grösswang Rechtsanwälte GmbH, where Supervisory Board member Dr. Michael Kutschera is a partner, provided legal advisory services as legal counsel of voestalpine AG in the reporting period 2010/11 on matters associated with the minority shareholder squeeze-out procedure related to BÖHLER-UDDEHOLM Aktiengesellschaft, on the issuance of a bond (early 2011), and on matters under stock exchange law.
 Fees for these matters are invoiced at the general hourly rates of the law firm of Binder Grösswang Rechtsanwälte GmbH applicable at the time.
-Total net fees of EUR 102,483.67 were incurred for services provided by the law firm of Binder Grösswang Rechtsanwälte GmbH in the business year 2013/14 (2012/13: EUR 35,420.83).
+Total net fees of EUR 59,410.84 were incurred for services provided by the law firm of Binder Grösswang Rechtsanwälte GmbH in the business year 2010/11.